 The Great War and its Legacy, 1914-1918: Spring 2016 Programs

-An informational guide to the programming series on the legacy of World War I beginning in Fall 2014.
-The series is co-sponsored by the OSU Library and OSU Department of History.
+An informational guide to the programming series on the legacy of World War I beginning in Fall 2014 and concluding in Fall 2018.
+The series was co-sponsored by the OSU Library and OSU Department of History.

 Spring 2016 Programs